BUSINESS DATA PROJECT - 2024/5

 • 90-minute data analysis using MS Excel undertaken mid-term (50%).
 Understanding and application of Excel for a range of business functions competent analysis of business decisions using both qualitative and quantitative data.
 This assesses students understanding and application of basic statistical functions to the analysis of data using MS Excel (Learning outcomes 1,2,3)

-• A 2500-wordgroup business report(50%) will assess students ability to: write effective professional documents understand, analyse, and interpret quantitative and qualitative data think critically and conduct analysis utilise business information to make decisions more effectively utilise MS Word & Excel effectively The report will be submitted to SurreyLearn at the end of the module.
+• A group business report(50%) will assess students ability to: write effective professional documents understand, analyse, and interpret quantitative and qualitative data think critically and conduct analysis utilise business information to make decisions more effectively utilise MS Word & Excel effectively The report will be submitted to SurreyLearn at the end of the module.
 (Learning outcomes 3,4,5)

 Summative feedback

-Students receive marks out of 100 for both assessments, along with feedback on their individual performance.
-Students must attempt both assessments to gain the 15 credits for this module.
-Formative assessment and feedback Students will be provided with quizzes and case studies in the delivery of the Excel, statistics, and the report components of the module.
+Students will be provided with quizzes and case studies in the delivery of the Excel, statistics, and the report components of the module.
 Students will be provided with the assessment criteria and weighting for each of the assessments when this is introduced in the semester.
 Report criteria will be referred to during tutorials as students are developing their skills in class activities and planning their report.
-Students will complete mock tests in a similar format as the mid-term test, which they will mark themselves and will have the opportunity to discuss in class.
-This will allow them to test their skills as well as practice the format that will be used in the class test.

 Formative Feedback

-Students will receive regular verbal feedback on the development of their quantative and digital analytical skills using ICT during labs as the Tutor moves around the room.
+Students will receive regular verbal feedback on the development of their analytical skills using ICT during labs as the Tutor moves around the room.
 Tutors will provide regular verbal feedback on their performance through individual, group, and class discussion.
 Students are encouraged to provide feedback on peer performance and to help with peer development through collaboration on case studies in the report tutorials.Formative feedback informs the student prior to the summative assessment.

 Module aims